Linophryne macrodon

 Linophryne macrodon is a species of marine ray-finned fish belonging to the family Linophrynidae, the leftvents, a group of deep water anglerfishes.
-The species live in waters 300 to 1000 meters (980 to 3280 feet) deep in the eastern Pacific and western Atlantic Oceans.
+The species lives in waters 300 to 1000 meters (980 to 3280 feet) deep in the eastern Pacific and western Atlantic Oceans.

 Taxonomy

 Linophryne macrodon was first formally described in 1925 by the English ichthyologist Charles Tate Regan with its type locality given as the Gulf of Panama 6°48'N, 80°33'W from a depth of around 1750 m, collected by the Danish research vessel Dana.
 This species classified within the nominate subgenus of Linophryne.
 The 5th edition of Fishes of the World classifies Linophryne within the family Linophrynidae, which it places within the suborder Ceratioidei, the deep sea anglerfishes, within the order Lophiiformes, the anglerfishes.

 Etymology

 Linophryne macrodon is classified within the genus Linophryne, an name which prefixes linos, which means "net", an allusion Collett did not explain when he proposed the genus, with phryne, meaning "toad".
 The prefix may be a reference to the sac like mouth hanging off the trunk, which in the holotype contained a lanternfish, like a fisherman's keep net.
 The second part phryne is commonly used in the names of anglerfish genera.
 Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs," respectively, possibly because of their resemblance to frogs and toads.
 The specific name, macrodon, means "large tooth", an allusion that was not explained by Regan, but it is probably a reference to the large widely spaced teeth, some of which are fang-like.